Office of Epidemiology and Research, Division of Research

 Added: August 4, 2011

-Published in Genetics in Medicine, the Research Department at the American College of Obstetricians and Gynecologists (Jay Schulkin, PhD, an MCH Research Program grantee (Project number: UA6MC19010) and Britta Anderson, PhD) and colleagues (Natalie Obrecht, PhD, Gretchen Chapman, PhD, and Deborah Driscoll, MD) report results from a study assessing the association between obstetrician-gynecologists' health literacy and how these physicians communicate Down syndrome screening test results to their patients.
+Published in Genetics in Medicine, the Research Department at the American College of Obstetricians and Gynecologists (Jay Schulkin, PhD, an Office of Epidemiology and Research, Division of Research grantee (Project number: UA6MC19010) and Britta Anderson, PhD) and colleagues (Natalie Obrecht, PhD, Gretchen Chapman, PhD, and Deborah Driscoll, MD) report results from a study assessing the association between obstetrician-gynecologists' health literacy and how these physicians communicate Down syndrome screening test results to their patients.
 Open-ended questions revealed that communication strategies vary greatly, with approximately one in three obstetrician-gynecologists providing numerical information.
 Those who rated themselves as having high ability with numbers (high health literacy) were more likely to use numbers to explain the test results to patients.
 The paper is now available online.

 HHS Announces Proposal to Improve Rules Protecting Human Research Subjects